thetestybites

 Common mistakes

-• Not draining the artichokes well enough — excess liquid pools on top during baking and turns the surface watery
+• Not draining the artichoke hearts — excess liquid pools on top during baking and the dip never sets

 Context